Achievement in the Primary Phase 2017

 KS4 Performance Data - to be updated shortly

 Swindon Academy are delighted to be celebrating fantastic Level 3 results for a second year running after students received their Summer 2017 results.

 For A Levels and equivalents, 89% of entries were awarded A* to C grades and the overall pass rate was 99.7%.
 In terms of A Levels only, with more students opting for these academic subjects, the academy also saw a sustained number of top grades – 31% of grades were A* or A or B and 66% were A*-C.

 There were also some excellent individual success stories, including:

-"What is particularly pleasing this year is to see the results from our A Level cohort, which have seen a tremendous rise on 2015 and which demonstrate that more of our students are studying and succeeding in rigorous, academic qualifications which will open doors to them in terms of top universities and career paths."
+"What is particularly pleasing this year is to see the continued high quality of results from a larger A Level cohort, which demonstrates that more of our students are studying and succeeding in rigorous, academic qualifications which will open doors to them in terms of top universities and career paths."

 KS5 Performance Data and Sixth Form Destinations